asiekierka/swanshell/docs/content/user/witch.md

 - *Replace OS*: upgrade/downgrade the OS on the selected cartridge image.
 - *Create image*: creates a new WW cartridge image (requires a copy of the BIOS and OS).
 - *Extract BIOS/OS*: extract BIOS/OS data from the selected cartridge image, which can be used when replacing them in other images or creating new ones.

+## Direct .fx loading

+Support for running `.fx` files directly is currently in development.
+Compatibility is very limited.

+To test it, perform the following steps (no cartridge dumps are required):

+1. Create a new folder, containing *only* the `.fx` program and any required `.il`/`.fr`/etc. files.
+2. Open the folder in swanshell and launch the `.fx` program.

 ## Technical details